 The frustrating thing about emergencies is that they are completely unpredictable.
 Just as you never know if you might accidentally trip on the stairs and break your arm, you never really know when you might be faced with a dental emergency.

 Luckily, that’s where Mint Dental Alaska comes in.
 We offer emergency dental services in Anchorage and provide solutions to all patients with urgent dental needs.
 If you or your family ever experiences a tooth-related emergency, you can contact our office and see a dentist as soon as possible.

 One of the most common tooth-related maladies is the infamous toothache.
 Ranging from a slight twinge to unbelievably painful, toothaches often seem like they spring up for no reason at all.

-When faced with a toothache, you should carefully rinse your mouth with warm water and floss in the event that the pain is caused by something stuck in the mouth.
-Because toothaches can arise for a number of very different reasons, you shouldn’t try self-diagnosing or self-medicating it.
-Instead, if the pain persists, you should visit your dentist to get a professional’s opinion.
+When faced with a toothache, you should carefully rinse your mouth with warm water and floss.
+It is possible that the pain is being caused by something stuck in the mouth.
+If this doesn’t work, it may be time to call us.

 Chipped or Cracked Tooth

 Another common type of tooth damage is a chip or crack in a tooth.
 Although teeth are made from a relatively strong material, they can still chip, break off pieces, or crack (fracture) when faced with blunt trauma.

 Just like diagnosing a toothache, the first thing you should do if you or a family member ever chip or crack a tooth is immediately rinse out your mouth with warm water.

 When you do this, take special care to spit out (not swallow!) any pieces of the tooth that might have fallen out.
 Carefully clean and gather these pieces in case your dentist might need to see them.